bigbluebutton/bbb-install/README.md

 The `bbb-install.sh` script will also install a cron job for you to automatically renew the Let's Encrypte certifcate so it doesn't expire.

+## Install latest build of HTML5 client

-Want to try out the latest build of the latest developer build of the [HTML5 client](http://docs.bigbluebutton.org/html/html5-overview.html).
-Run the command again with the `-t` option (the HTML5 client needs SSL installed on the server).
+to try out the latest build of the latest developer build of the [HTML5 client](http://docs.bigbluebutton.org/html/html5-overview.html), use the `-t` option (the HTML5 client needs SSL installed on the server).

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-200 -t
 ~~~

-After the HTML5 client is installed, you can use an Android or iOS (iOS 11+) phone/tablet to access your BigBlueButton server at `https://bbb.my-server.com/demo/demo1.jsp` and join using the HTML5 client.
-BigBlueButton will detect the mobile browser and automatically load the HTML5 client instead of the default Flash client.
+After a few minutes, youèll have the HTML5 client is installed.
+You can tou can use an Android or iOS (iOS 11+) phone/tablet to access your BigBlueButton server at `https://bbb.my-server.com/demo/demo1.jsp` and join using the HTML5 client.
+The BigBlueButton server will detect when you are connecting from a mobile browser and automatically load the HTML5 client instead of the default Flash client.
 Note: the HTML5 client is under [active development](http://docs.bigbluebutton.org/html/html5-overview.html) and is not ready (yet) for production.

+## Install GreenLight

 If you want a more sophisticated front-end to your BigBlueButton server, you can install [GreenLight](http://docs.bigbluebutton.org/install/green-light.html) with the `-g` option (GreenLight needs SSL installed on the server).